srobinson620/ActorAPI/README.md

-It extends the __JPARepository__ which is a generic taking two types, the first is the Type of the Entity Object and the second is the type of the primnary key.
+It extends the __JPARepository__ which is a generic taking two types, the first is the Type of the Entity Object and the second is the type of the primary key.
 The generated class contains really usefull methods.

 In a bigger application you would create one of these for each Entity you have,